The Harmful Video Becomes the Reasoning Benchmark

 The dataset also sits inside a hard ethical tradeoff.
 To test harmful-video understanding, researchers need examples close enough to real harm to matter, but not handled as free-floating material.
 That is why the paper's claims about public-source material, privacy avoidance, and research-purpose constraints matter as much as the accuracy table.

 Finally, multiple-choice evaluation is not operational moderation.
-A real platform also needs appeal, proportional response, jurisdictional context, moderator safety, takedown policy, evidentiary retention, and abuse resistance.
+A real platform also needs appeal, proportional response, jurisdictional context, moderator safety, takedown policy, evidentiary retention, adversarial abuse resistance, and negative controls for benign but superficially similar content.

 Governance Standard